The Most Comprehensive List of GDrive Organisational Features

 There are a lot of things you can do in Google Drive that many aren’t aware of.
 Here are a few useful features you can use to help out your company in taking care of your Google Drive.

-Create Google Drive Shortcuts to ⚡ streamline version control
+How to Create Google Drive Shortcuts to ⚡ streamline version control (2022 Feature Update)

 Though they’re a powerful tool in keeping down duplicate files and providing speedy access, many people are out of the loop when it comes to how to organise Google Drive shortcuts.

-A shortcut is pretty simple.
+A shortcut is pretty simple, right-click on the file to find Add Shortcut to Drive.
 It’s just a link that points to another file or folder somewhere in a shared Google Drive.
-They’re great in cutting down on multiple copies of the same file and minimizing the number of files you have to keep track of in it.
+They’re great in cutting down on multiple copies of the same file and minimising the number of files you have to keep track of in it.